 In 2009, representatives of Athletics and Campus Recycling came together to address how to reduce litter and trash at home football games.
 In the 2009 season, a waste reduction initiative was started wherein volunteers staffed stadium gates, helping fans sort discarded materials into trash and recycling (fans are required to dispose of all outside food or drink before entering).
 They filled a 6-yd dumpster of recyclables nearly every game, all of which had formerly been thrown away.
 Campus Recycling also obtained trash weights for the first time, estimating that OSU threw away an average of 10,000 lbs of trash every game in 2009.

 - Pack it in, pack it out.
-While tailgating, consider bringing trash home with you to help us reduce litter and waste.
+While tailgating, consider bringing trash and recyclables home with you to help us reduce litter and waste.

 - A 30-second video is played on the stadium screen pre-game.